 Eating out with friends is too difficult, because we can’t control everything that goes onto our plate.
 Instead, we feel like we have to prepare all our food ourselves.

 Happy hours are off the table, because we can’t fit alcohol and bar snacks into our meal plan.
 These little indulgences are just too much.

 As we aim for perfect, we narrow in on the minute details of our eating, making every decision a little more difficult.
 It’s this difficulty that stresses us out to the point of giving up.

 Sure, it may not happen immediately, but eventually we stop being able to navigate all of complexity, so we fall off the wagon.

 On the other hand, finding a sustainable eating solution eliminates food stress so that we can stay consistent once and for all.
-In my #EndEatingPerfectionism series, I’ll teach you exactly how to eat well without getting obsessive, using the exclusive strategies I’ve employed with my clients.
-Grab all the details and get your workbook here.
+My #ConsistentNutrition cheatsheet breaks down 2 of my top strategies to stay consistent, without stressing about it.
+Download your copy here.